collectiveidea/rails_relay_authentication/README.md

 ## [Changelog](CHANGELOG.md)

 ## To Do
-- [ ] Real validations for models using dry-validation
-- [ ] Real sad paths and GraphQL errors for all the mutations
 - [ ] Storybook integration
 - [ ] Front-end testing with Jest + Storybook
 - [ ] Reset password feature